Avichaurasia/NeuroIDBench/README.md

         class_weight: "balanced"
 ```

-This benchmarking pipeline reads the MNE data from the custom path "/Users/avinashkumarchaurasia/mne_data/Matin/dataset".
+This benchmarking pipeline reads the MNE data from the folder User_data and create a dataset instance.
-and create a dataset instance.
-Afterwards, the pipeline consisiting of traditional algorithm such as SVM and
+Afterwards, the pipeline consisiting of traditional algorithm such as SVM and  deep learning method
-deep learning method like Siamese Neural Networks is made.
+like Siamese Neural Networks is made.

 4. Launch the python file run.py from terminal which has a main method and internally calls the automation script for benchmark.py